Topic: Register with RPRA

 A producer’s individual minimum management requirement is determined by the following formulas, found in section 14 of the Electrical and Electronic Equipment (EEE) Regulation, summarized in the following chart:

-It is important to note that producers must ensure that all lighting collected is managed regardless of what their minimum management requirement is.
+It is important to note that producers must ensure that all lighting that is collected is managed, regardless of their minimum management requirement.

 How do I pay my fees to RPRA by electronic data interchange (EDI)?